Skip to content

 6. Software engineer

-Software engineer may be one of the best entry-level jobs in the tech industry.
+Software engineers may be one of the best entry-level jobs in the tech industry.
 It’s a broad term that encompasses many different types of jobs, but it tends to involve writing code and working on software projects.

 These days, software engineers are in high demand from companies like Google and Facebook—not just because your skill set is highly valued by employers who need to hire new talent quickly, but also because writing code is an interesting and creative job that can help you build a promising career path for yourself.